ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 ---

 <span class="firstcharacter">B</span>ack in 2021, I decided to embark on a PhD program and pursue an academic research career.
-I knew I wanted to do research and had a strong feeling I'll enjoy mentorship and teaching.
+I knew I wanted to do research and had a strong feeling I'll enjoy academia.
 However, it took me _four years_ to finally apply.
 _What happened, and what took me so long?_
 In this blog post, I want to reflect on the past four years&mdash;spanning multiple countries, jobs, and experiences.